neithere/argh/docs/index.rst

 Author
 ------

-Originally written by Andrey Mikhaylenko in 2010.
+Developed by Andrey Mikhaylenko since 2010.

 See :file:`AUTHORS` for a complete authors list of this application.